 - Their own tips for addressing common questions and concerns

-To learn more about how people with CF can go on to lead full, productive lives, watch an adult with CF discuss:
+To learn more about how people with CF can go on to lead long, fulfilling lives, watch an adult with CF discuss:

 - Going to college and pursuing a career